Remarketing vs Retargeting – The Differences Explained

-With Pinterest launching inaugural retargeting tools, now is a good time for advertisers to reevaluate their own remarketing & retargeting policies.
+With Pinterest launching inaugural retargeting tools, now is a good time for advertisers to reevaluate their own policies around remarketing vs retargeting.

 These campaigns are a point of contention between modern consumers and advertisers.
 Poorly executed marketing campaigns cause consumers to feel that advertisers are invading their privacy and inspire screeds like Forbes’ article titled: “Retargeting – The Advertising Strategy For Idiots.”

 Studies have found that the click-through rate with retargeting is three to 10-times more effective than the average CTR in most industries.
 With this, advertisers and publishers must carefully deploy and calibrate these campaigns so they can hit the sweet spot between enticing potential consumers without annoying them.

 Launching a Retargeting Campaign in 2018

 Most 2018 consumers know that the ads they see from Bing, Google and other third-party platforms are tied to their internet browsing habits.